pandio-com/pandiocli/README.md

 #### `pandiocli function generate --project_name example`

 Generates a project template in the current working directory at `./example`

-1. `./example/runner.py`

-      This is a helper function that allows you to use Python locally to test the function end to end.

-      *Note: You should not need to ever modify this file.*

-1. `./example/fnc.py`
+1. `./example/function.py`

       This is the file where all of your logic should be placed.

-1. `./example/wrapper.py`

-      This function is called by the `runner.py`, which then subsequently imports your custom code.
-This is the file that gets deployed to Pandio's platform.
-Ideally this file does not get modified.

-      *Note: You should not need to ever modify this file.*

 1. `./example/requirements.txt`

-      This file should contain all the necessary Python packages to power `fnc.py`.
+      This file should contain all the necessary Python packages to power `function.py`.
 The contents of this will automatically be installed for you when deploying to Pandio's platform.
 When running locally, make sure to install as you normally would `pip install -r requirements.txt`

 1. `./example/config.py`